Vheissu/CI-Plugin-System/README.md

 * In your plugins make sure to utilise the add_action() to register callbacks to your plugin functions when run_action is called.
 * What next?
 Put the kettle on and kick the fuck back.

+## Example application
+To see how the system works what better than an example application using a Markdown plugin I developed to show off the functionality of the library.
+It's located here: https://github.com/Vheissu/Ci-Plugin-System---Example-Plugin-and-Usage

 ## FAQ's

 1. **My grandma says that she doesn't understand how to use this library, where is the documentation?**